omidabedi/mani-easy-persian-translator/README.md

 🧑‍💻 How to Use
 Once installed, you can set up a keyboard shortcut, such as Ctrl + Shift + M, to trigger the translator.
 By default, the script is located at ~/mani.sh.

-Highlight the English or Persian text you want to translate.
+Highlight the text you want to translate.
 Press your chosen keyboard shortcut (Ctrl + Shift + M).
 The translation will appear as a desktop notification.
 It's a simple and effective tool, created as a side project to solve a personal need, with some help from Grok.